Last updated on April 18th, 2025 at 12:21 pm

 Reviewing and Updating Keywords Post-Publication

-The effectiveness of keywords should be monitored even after publication.
+The effectiveness of the number of keywords should be monitored even after publication.
 If the research is not achieving the expected reach, consider revisiting the chosen keywords.

 Updating keywords to align with current research trends and emerging terminology can ensure sustained visibility and impact.